-All applicants to undergraduate degree programs must complete the Pratt undergraduate application with the appropriate nonrefundable application fee ($50 for U.S. citizens and permanent residents, $90 for international applicants).
-Applications must be completed online at www.pratt.edu/admissions/applying.
+All transfer applicants to undergraduate degree programs must complete the Pratt application with the nonrefundable application fee ($50 for U.S. citizens and permanent residents, $90 for international applicants).
+Applications must be completed online at Apply.

 In cases of extreme financial hardship, applicants may request a fee waiver.
-The fee wavier may be found at www.pratt.edu/apply.
+The fee waiver may be found at Apply page.

 Transfer applicants are required to submit high school transcript(s).
 Note: A high school transcript is not required of students who have attended at least four semesters of college full-time or have earned at least 48 credits by the semester for which they are applying.
 Upload to the online application or ask your high school to send it electronically or by mail.

-Transfer applicants must submit official transcripts from each college attended by uploading all official transcripts to the online application.
+Transfer applicants must submit official transcripts from each college attended by scanning and uploading your documents to the online application.
 If you are accepted and choose to enroll at Pratt, you will be required to submit your final official transcripts as soon as your semester is complete and grades are available.

 International applicants must submit official transcripts (academic records) of all secondary school studies as well as any postsecondary studies.
-(See note under Official High School Transcripts.)
 Applicants also must submit official results of all external examinations.
-These would include General Certificate of Education, Hong Kong School Certificate of Education, Israeli matriculation or Bagrut, Secondary School Certificates, and Baccalaureate Part I and Part II.
+These include General Certificate of Education, Hong Kong School Certificate of Education, Israeli matriculation or Bagrut, Secondary School Certificates, and Baccalaureate Part I and Part II.
 Transcripts must be translated into English.

 If you are accepted and decide to enroll at Pratt, you may (if you attended college in the US) request your transcript from the National Student Clearinghouse or from your college.